-- 12. SNAP-Ed programming delivered in this proposal will be offered free of charge. - 13.
-Criminal background checks and national and tate sex offender registry checks will be conducted or caused to be conducted for each new employee, employee, subcontractor, subcontractor employee, or volunteer who has direct contact with client populations, has access to confidential information, or is directly supervising those listed above, in accordance with contract and grant guidelines. - 14.
+- 11. SNAP-Ed programming delivered will be offered free of charge. - 12.
+Criminal background checks and national and state sex offender registry checks will be conducted or caused to be conducted for each new employee, employee, subcontractor, subcontractor employee, or volunteer who has direct contact with client populations, has access to confidential information, or is directly supervising those listed above, in accordance with contract and grant guidelines. - 13.
 Organization will comply with the current MFF SNAP-Ed Programming and Operations Manual and the SNAP-Ed Guidance.
 Updates may be issued by MFF and/or USDA and replace previous versions.
-All SNAP-Ed Programs will need to adjust programming for compliance when necessary. - 15.
-The Map to Healthy Living Update Portal will be updated as required by MFF. - 16.
-All programming and budget changes that differ from what was submitted in the FY 2021 MI SNAP-Ed Plan of Work must be pre-approved by MFF. - 17.
-Any additional funds secured to deliver all or a portion of this work will be disclosed to MFF upon confirmation of additional funds. - 18.
-Organization meets all of the proposal eligibility requirements outlined in the Proposal Instructions.
+All SNAP-Ed Programs will need to adjust programming for compliance when necessary. - 14.
+Program site locations must be updated in the Map to Healthy Living Update Portal as required by MFF. - 15.
+All programming and budget changes that differ from what is submitted in the FY 2022 MI SNAP-Ed Plan of Work must be pre-approved by MFF. - 16.
+Any additional funds secured to deliver all or a portion of this work will be disclosed to MFF upon confirmation of additional funds. - 17.
+Organization meets all of the proposal eligibility requirements outlined in the Program Continuation Proposal Instructions for FY 2022.